 Here’s a simple guide to sleep like the dead.

-To reach any goal, it helps to track our behaviours first.
+To reach any goal, it helps to track our behaviors first.

 If you want to make more time with your family, make it about quality rather than quantity.
 Track the number of times you voiced out appreciation.
 Track the number of steps you walked or the number of times you took the stairs this week.
 Consistent measurement improves anything.

-Amy Cuddy, a behavioral psychologist explains that just assuming a powerful posture will help us feel more confident and in-control.
-Take 2 minutes to practice power-posing just before talking an impossible task or a rough meeting.#36hourday hack 127 : Practice power postures for enhanced confidence Click To Tweet
+Amy Cuddy, a behavioral psychologist explains that just assuming a powerful posture will help us feel more confident and in control.
+Take 2 minutes to practice power-posing just before talking an impossible task or a rough meeting.

 The Sun can literally wake up your brain cells.
 Get more of it.